French Cameo Glass

 According to Philip Chasen " Emile Galle glass and Daum Nancy glass are the best and most famous French cameo glass of the Art Nouveau period from 1890 to 1920.
 The glass was called "cameo glass" because it was built up with different colored layers and cut back with acid to reveal beautiful floral or scenic designs.
 First the glass was covered with an acid resist (wax).
 Then a glass artist carved the design into the resist, followed by immersion in hydrofluoric acid.
 The acid ate away the glass wherever the resist was removed.
 The longer the immersion in the acid, the more glass was eaten away.
 The wax was then melted away and a new layer applied.
 The process was then repeated.
 Each successive acid cutting added a layer of detail and possibly color if the vase had enough colored layers.
 The success of the vase depended largely on the skill of the artist."

-Other cameo glass bottles have been seen with the following signatures: G. Raspiller, Galle, Argy Rousseau, Daum Nancy, DeVez, Muller Freres-Luneville, Richard, La Verre Francais, A. Ducobu, Deveau, Quenvil, Paradis, and others.
-I have written brief histories and info about some of these companies below.
-More detailed information can be found in books or online.
+Other cameo glass bottles often bear signatures from renowned artists and companies, including G. Raspiller, Galle, Argy Rousseau, Daum Nancy, DeVez, Muller Freres-Luneville, Richard, La Verre Francais, A. Ducobu, Deveau, Quenvil, Paradis, and others.
+Brief histories and information about some of these makers are provided below.
+For more detailed information, you can consult books or online resources.

 Galle:

-In 1894 Galle built a massive new glassworks in Nancy, and ended his dependence on the Burgun, Schverer & Cie glassworks for producing some of his glass.
-He employed a team of craftsmen-designers, who worked to the edict that all Galle designs should be true to nature.
-Galle himself modified and approved these designs before they were made by teams of craftsmen in his Cristallerie D'Emile Galle.
+In 1894, Gallé built a massive new glassworks in Nancy, ending his reliance on Burgun, Schverer & Cie for some of his glass production.
+He assembled a team of skilled craftsmen-designers who adhered to the principle that all Gallé designs should be true to nature.
+Gallé himself would modify and approve these designs before they were brought to life by his team at the Cristallerie D'Emile Gallé.

-Throughout the 1890's, Galle won awards at international exhibitions and cultivated recognition through commissions as popular demand for his work increased.
-His exquisite techniques and style were copied by many other glassmakers who advertised their glass as "Galle style."
-He was a major influence on the Art Nouveau movement which made use of stylized botanical themes and undulating whiplash motifs.
+Throughout the 1890s, Gallé's work garnered numerous awards at international exhibitions, and he gained further recognition through various commissions as the demand for his creations soared.
+His exquisite techniques and distinctive style were so admired that many other glassmakers began to produce pieces advertised as being in the "Gallé style."
+Gallé's influence was pivotal in the Art Nouveau movement, characterized by stylized botanical themes and flowing, whiplash motifs.

-Below you will find several examples of Galle cameo glass atomizers shown in my Kitzinger Freres catalog.
-Only the glass was supplied by Galle, the hardware was added by Kitzinger and retailed through them.
-Take special note of the shapes of the bottles, the decor and where the signatures were placed.
+Below you will find several examples of Gallé cameo glass atomizers featured in my Kitzinger Frères catalog.
+In these pieces, only the glass was supplied by Gallé, while the hardware was added by Kitzinger Frères and retailed through them.
+Pay close attention to the unique shapes of the bottles, the intricate decor, and the placement of Gallé's signature, which add to the distinctiveness and authenticity of each piece.

 Richard, Loetz, Lucidus, Velez

-Loetz decided to produce cameo glass under the name Richard in the 1920’s to satisfy the demand for French cameo glass in the Parisian market.
-With this in mind, many of the pieces were very similar to the French cameo glasswares made by Daum, Galle, De Vez, D'Argental, Legras and others.
+In the 1920s, Loetz began producing cameo glass under the name "Richard" to meet the high demand for French cameo glass in the Parisian market.
+These pieces closely resembled the styles of French cameo glasswares created by renowned makers such as Daum, Gallé, De Vez, D'Argental, Legras, and others.

-The French company Etling sold Richard cameo glass in Paris in the 1920's.
-Richard was a retail outlet in Paris owned by Edmond Etling.
-Ref: 'Le Genie Verrier De L'Europe' by Cappa page 368.
-Edmond Etling commissioned Loetz to create French style cameo glass that they could sell in their Richard boutique.
-Therefore all pieces to be sold in the boutique have the Richard signature.
-Richard is a signature you will not often find as their perfume bottles don't seem to have been made in numbers like their vases.
-Loetz finally went out of business for the third time in 1939.
+The French company Etling sold Richard cameo glass in Paris during this time.
+Richard was a retail outlet in Paris owned by Edmond Etling, who is referenced in "Le Génie Verrier De L'Europe" by Cappa on page 368.
+Edmond Etling commissioned Loetz to produce French-style cameo glass specifically for his boutique, ensuring all pieces intended for sale in the boutique bore the Richard signature.
+However, the Richard signature is relatively rare, as their perfume bottles were not produced in large quantities compared to their vases.
+Loetz ultimately went out of business for the third time in 1939.

 Daum Nancy

-Below you will find several examples of Daum Nancy cameo glass atomizers shown in my Kitzinger Freres catalog.
-Only the glass was supplied by Daum, the hardware was added by Kitzinger and retailed through them.
-Take special note of the shapes of the bottles, the décor and where the signatures were placed.
+Below, you will find several examples of Daum Nancy cameo glass atomizers from my Kitzinger Frères catalog.
+In these pieces, only the glass was supplied by Daum, while the hardware was added by Kitzinger Frères and subsequently retailed through them.
+Pay special attention to the unique shapes of the bottles, the elaborate décor, and the placement of the Daum signatures, which highlight the artistry and authenticity of each piece.

 Muller Freres